Massachusetts museums and galleries are among the finest in the world

 Boston, MA, 02114

-The African Meeting House and Abiel Smith School on Beacon Hill, both built in the early 1800s, are two of the Museum of Afro-American History's most valuable assets.
-Located in what once was the heart of Boston's 19th-century African American community, these buildings remain a showcase of black community organization and enduring testimony to black craftsmanship.
-Once a church, a school, a vital community meeting place, the African Meeting House is open to the public.
-The Abiel Smith School, the nation's first public school for African American children, currently houses a first-class exhibit space and the museum store.
+The African Meeting House and Abiel Smith School on Beacon Hill, both built in the early 1800s, are in what once was the heart of Boston's 19th-century African American community.
+The buildings remain a showcase of black community organization and black craftsmanship.
+Once a church, a school, and a meeting place, the African Meeting House is open to the public.
+The Abiel Smith School, the nation's first public school for African American children, houses a first-class exhibit space and the museum store.

 Hours: Monday-Saturday, 10 a.m.-4 p.m.